Beleaguered: Apple Bottoms Out, 1996-98

 How the Trouble Started

-The PowerBook 5300 also shipped with buggy system software, and it didn't include a level 2 cache, affecting the performance.
-There were also problems with several components, which Apple addressed through a repair program that continued for seven years.
+The PowerBook 5300 also shipped with buggy system software, and it didn’t include a Level 2 cache, negatively affecting performance.
+There were also problems with several components that Apple addressed through a repair program that continued for seven years.

 After the 5300 fiasco, Apple lost market share in laptop computers, and their reputation was damaged - for a while at least.